rsksmart/RSKIPs/IPs/RSKIP_tbd.md

 ##### Proof transaction

-The Proof transaction is a Bitcoin transaction where a UTXO from the proposed Powpeg is sent to the current Powpeg.
+The Proof transaction is a Bitcoin transaction where an UTXO from the proposed Powpeg is sent to the current Powpeg.
 This transaction will be as simple and small as possible to avoid spending much satoshis as fees.

 Proof transaction structure: